rschristopher/ischristtrue.com/src/ancient-views/cosmology.md

 ## Abrahamic Age

+!!! quote "Wisdom of Sirach 17:17"
+    For in the division of the nations of the whole earth he set a ruler over every people; but Israel is the Lord's portion

 !!! info "Covenantal Age"
     The cosmology of this age is familiar to us -- man is in a lowly state, subject to false gods (principalities and powers) and confused languages, yet in this age is the beginning of hope.
     A single seed, Abraham, will be the father of a chosen people; blessed by a priest (Melchizedek) of the most high God.

+!!! quote "Jubilees 15:30b-32a"
+    He chose Israel to be His people.
+And He sanctified it, and gathered it from amongst all the children of men; for there are many nations and many peoples, and all are His, and over all hath He placed spirits in authority to lead them astray from Him.
+But over Israel He did not appoint any angel or spirit, for He alone is their ruler

 * ~2100 BC<br />
 Job's Suffering and Faith, Job 1 - 42<br />